Skip directly to site content

 Serum Creatinine

-Laboratory measurements taken during MHS visits.
+Laboratory measurements taken during outpatient encounters.

 Limitations of Indicator